-This adapter employs the use of the Ralink RT3070 chipset and due to its plug-and-play functionality; it is effective on Kali Linux.
-Often, ALFA AWUSO36NH ships in with 5DBi as well as 7dbi Omni direction and panel antennas respectively.
+This adapter employs the use of a Ralink RT3070 chipset, and due to its plug-and-play functionality, it is effective on Kali Linux.
+Often, ALFA AWUSO36NH ships in with 5DBi and 7dbi Omni direction and panel antennas, respectively.
 Another stunning feature of this adapter is the 64/128-bit encryption level for wireless data (WEP, WPA, AES, TKIP, and WPA 2).
-It's a neat adapter when it comes to WiFi Adapter for Kali Linux, but it can be hard to get as it is EOL.
+It’s a neat adapter when it comes to WiFi Adapter for Kali Linux, but it can be hard to get as it is EOL.

-On the contrary, this thing has been traveling around the world with me and it has been battle-tested and it still does its job.
+On the contrary, this adapter has been traveling around the world with me, it has been battle-tested, and it still does its job.
 A very sturdy little companion that I still trust and take with me occasionally.

 The AWUS036ACM is the second adapter that ALFA released with the MediaTek MT7612U as its driver.
 This chipset is the updated version of the one that was built into the AWUS036ACHM and therefore comes with better performance.
-Not only has this adapter a small form-factor, but it also comes with a dual-antenna setup and you can directly plug it into your laptop.
-It supports both 2.4 and 5 GHz and it rocks not one but two 5dBi dipole antennas.
+Not only has this adapter have a small form factor, but it also comes with a dual-antenna setup, and you can directly plug it into your laptop.
+It supports both 2.4 GHz and 5 GHz, and it rocks not one but two 5dBi dipole antennas.

 When it comes to making a decision between the AC and the ACM, I would rather choose the newer ACM version, as the AC version can be hard to get nowadays.

 Now it gets interesting.
-The AWUS036ACS is by far the smallest adapter in ALFA's lineup and quickly became my new favorite network adapter for hacking.
-It's easy to see why.
-The AWUS036ACS is super small, supports all modern WiFi standards up to 802.11ac where it reaches speeds of up to 433Mbps - impressive for its size!
+The AWUS036ACS is by far the smallest adapter in ALFA’s lineup and quickly became my new favorite network adapter for hacking.
+It’s easy to see why.
+The AWUS036ACS is super small and supports all modern WiFi standards up to 802.11ac, where it reaches speeds of up to 433Mbps – impressive for its size!

 It can be hard to get, but I have seen it listed on Amazon before.

 There are so many WiFi Adapter for Kali Linux covered in this article that I feel like I owe you a good summary and a final word.
-I do my best on delivering a clear summary for you.
+I will do my best to deliver a clear summary for you.

 The Winner of Hearts

-My personal favorite is and always will be my beloved AWUS036H, simply because it was my first WiFi Adapter for Kali Linux (or BackTrack rather, back in the day).
-It's for nostalgic reasons only.
-Unfortunately, it can't compete anymore with newer WiFi Adapter for Hacking because of the lack of support for newer protocols like N and AC as well as the speed it can deliver, and also the lack of 5GHz.
+My personal favorite is and always will be my beloved AWUS036H, simply because it was my first WiFi Adapter for Kali Linux (or BackTrack, rather, back in the day).
+It’s for nostalgic reasons only.
+Unfortunately, it can’t compete anymore with newer WiFi Adapters for Hacking because of the lack of support for newer protocols like N and AC, as well as the speed it can deliver, and also the lack of 5GHz.